 This section outlines variations and considerations when using Analytics services in the Azure Government environment.
-For service availability, see the products available by region dashboard.
+For service availability, see Products available by region.

 For access to Azure Databricks in an Azure Government environment, contact your Microsoft or Databricks account representative.

 The following HDInsight features are not currently available in Azure Government:

 Azure Blob Storage is the only available storage option currently.

 For secured virtual networks, you will want to allow network security groups (NSGs) access to certain IP addresses and ports.
 For Azure Government, you should allow the following IP addresses (all with an Allowed port of 443):

 |US DoD East||18.104.22.168 22.214.171.124||443|

 |US Gov Texas||126.96.36.199 188.8.131.52||443|

 You can see a demo on how to build data-centric solutions on Azure Government using HDInsight.